Package 'RMallow'

 Arguments

-Table of distances in N! space.
+Table or numeric vector of distance counts in N! space.

 Value

-Table of distances in (N+1)! space.
+Numeric vector of distance counts in (N+1)! space.

 Author(s)